-Biology
+Biology or Biology XL

-Chemistry
+Chemistry or AP Chemistry

 Plus one other to total 6 semesters

 Optional:

 B2: Anatomy/Physiology

 Chemistry in the Community

 Environmental Science

+Physics or AP Physics 1

-Physics
+or AP Physics 2

 Physical Education

 Freshman, sophomore year (a total or 2 semesters).
 All students must take a pass an on-line Health Education course taken in conjunction with PE.